 |Ensures a high level of precision owing to a more targeted approach to designing.||The initial investment for proprietary software is more compared to an open-source framework.
 However, the higher levels of precision and enhanced functionality make up for the hefty price.|

 |It enhances stability and scalability with routine updates and upgrades with a long-term development plan.||It makes you more dependent on the vendor of the proprietary software.
 You have no other choice but to abide by the norms, timeline, and availability.|

-In this comparative analysis, we have highlighted all the essential aspects of both open source and proprietary ERP frameworks.
+In this comparative analysis, we have highlighted all the essential aspects of both open-source and proprietary ERP frameworks.
 The rest is upon you to decide, which ERP software framework will suffice your needs in the best way possible.
-We would like to recommend that the choice should be made considering your business requirements, and with regards to your budget constraints.
+We would like to recommend that the choice should be made considering your business requirements and with regard to your budget constraints.
 You can start with the basic modules and then eventually upgrade them into a robust and scalable infrastructure.